When it comes to saving money it can be tough to cut back without feeling deprived.

 It’s like running sprints vs. a marathon.

-It’s hard to cut back on your spending when there’s no end in site, but a no-spend challenge for the month is much less daunting.
+It’s hard to cut back on your spending when there’s no end in site, but focusing on just a one-month savings challenge is much less daunting.

 See how many days you can go this month without spending money.
 You may surprise yourself.